Monday, August 9, 2010

 The best of times: Two and a Half Men was at its strongest by average during the first two seasons, when it benefited greatly from its substantial Everybody Loves Raymond lead-in.
 But I don't want to give Raymond too much credit, because at times Men would build on the show in the demo.
 For many years, it appeared Men's series high would always remain the 24.24 million viewers and an 8.1/18 in the demo on 5/16/05, leading out of the hugely rated Raymond series finale.
 Then came Charlie Sheen's meltdown, Ashton Kutcher's hiring, and the season nine premiere, which basically changed everything we thought we knew about scripted TV ratings in this decade.
 It scored an unthinkable 28.74 million viewers and a 10.7 demo on September 19, 2011, which was more than double any rating Men had pulled in the previous season.

 Then vs. now: Was there a scripted show more consistent across the second half of the aughts than Two and a Half Men?
 Not that I've seen.
-It took a noticeable (if still not big) dip after losing the Raymond lead-in, but then it settled in right around a 5.0 demo for the next five years.
+It took a noticeable (if still not big) dip after losing the Raymond lead-in, but then it settled in right around a 5.0 demo for the next five years, becoming a much more valuable show as most of the rest of primetime dropped.
 It moved down a notch in season 8, but the Ashton Kutcher hiring changed everything and sent it into megahit territory for the first time.
 Despite the huge early ratings inflation, by season's end there was not much of an impact year-to-year.
-But even "not much of an impact" feels like a big victory for a show that had to endure the big Charlie Sheen meltdown and appeared on the verge of ending entirely.
-Now the show heads to Thursday in what people are (I think incorrectly) calling an attempt to "protect" Two and a Half Men.
-Networks are not really in the business of protecting tenth-year programs.
-I think they primarily made the move to protect promising young drama Person of Interest, which will lead out of Men in the fall.
+Even "not much of an impact" felt like a big victory for a show that had to endure the big Charlie Sheen meltdown and appeared on the verge of ending entirely, but the show's move to Thursday has pretty much been a disappointment.
+It only had about the same A18-49+ in season ten as in its pre-Kutcher anchor years, despite airing after huge megahit The Big Bang Theory.
+Then came a disturbing 40% drop when it left the post-BBT slot.
+These sharp declines and a high price tag meant the show's end was finally announced going into season twelve, and it had a nice spike to a two-year high for the finale.

 Adults 18-49 info by season: